-(3) Financiers and financial institutions.
-A person may be a financier or financial institution across multiple licenses.
+(i) a A person may be a financier toor financial institution across multiple licenses.
 If the financier or financial institution becomes a true party of interest in a license, they are subject to the prohibitions of true parties of interest for that license type.
 Principal repayment shall be excluded from any calculation of fees paid to a financier or financial institution in a calendar year.